Desert Biking Club Of Kuwait

 Founded in 1999

 What is it?
 An informal, mixed group who all enjoy recreational cycling – whenever possible away from the traffic and the town.
-The rides are not ‘guided tours’ but we do try to find points of interest along the way.
+The rides are not ‘guided tours’ but we do try to find points of interest.

 What do we do ?

 We meet Friday mornings throughout the year and cycle as a group in many different areas of Kuwait.
 Rides are anything between 20 and 40 kms long depending on the terrain, and the group proceeds at the pace of the slowest rider.
 Members of the club take turns to plan and lead the rides.
 During the main season from October to June, we like to use desert tracks.
 Muttlah Ridge and the surroundings of Ahmadi and Sulaibiya are some of our favourite areas.
-We also ride on Failaka Island, in the Zour & Kiran areas and all along the coast, and we’ve enjoyed evening Iftar rides during Ramadan in Kuwait City.
+We also ride on Failaka Island, in the Zour and Khiran areas and all along the coast, and we’ve enjoyed evening Iftar rides during Ramadan in Kuwait City.
 In the summer, rides are somewhat shorter and earlier in the morning, mostly in the shady suburbs.
-Some parts of the suburbs are surprisingly pleasant.
-(Scroll down to see photos)
+(Scroll down to view the photos).

 Who can join us ?